-CERTIFICATIONS

-(check all that apply)
+CERTIFICATIONS (check all that apply)

-I certify herein that no proposed staff members a criminal offense and/or under pretrial, probation, paro (federal, state, or local).
-I certify herein that no proposed staff members he (including but not limited to child pornography offens or sexual assault) or are required under federal, state of Offender registry. es, child exploitation, sexual abuse, rape, [Check box only if applicable] I certify herein the specific evaluations will adhere to the established ethi Association for the Treatment of Sexual Abusers (AT cs, standards and practices of the SIGNATURE: D OATE:
+I certify herein that no proposed staff members are under investigation for or charged with a criminal offense and/or under pretrial, probation, parole, mandatory release or supervised release (federal, state, or local).

+I certify herein that no proposed staff members have been convicted of any sexual offense (including but not limited to child pornography offenses, child exploitation, sexual abuse, rape, or sexual assault) or are required under federal, state or local law to register on the Sexual Offender registry.

-Attachment D
+[Check box only if applicable] I certify herein that proposed staff conducting sex-offense specific evaluations will adhere to the established ethics, standards and practices of the Association for the Treatment of Sexual Abusers (ATSA).

+SIGNATURE: \\\\\ DATE: \\\\\